 I’ve been taking groups of young people to Gulu to really get their hands dirty helping, doing all sorts of things from teaching English to painting classrooms, and playing “What’s the time Mr. Wolf?” with the children, to building toilets!
 The young people have all ‘had the most amazing time’ and have come back with a different perspective on the world.
 Some have gone on to start major fund raising initiatives for us, even starting ‘a GMI juniors’ team others have made return trips.

 Why not join us on one of our next ones?”

 I’m Helen and married to Steve, we have four children.
 I’m passionate about helping the disadvantaged families and children in Northern Uganda to rebuild their lives, and to give children an education so that they have a hope and a future, which each little child deserves.

-I’m John and I have recently become a trustee of GMI UK, and have taken on the role of treasurer from Liz, who stepped down earlier in the year.
+I’m John and have taken on the role of treasurer.
 I am married to Margaret, and we have two grown-up children.
 I am the church secretary at Gilgal Baptist Church in Porthcawl, where Steve is the Youth and Children’s worker, which is how I got to know him and Helen and learned about the amazing work with which they are involved in Northern Uganda.

 After obtaining a maths degree, I enjoyed a 34 year career with Tata Steel UK Ltd (formerly British Steel), working initially in IT and then in Finance Management.
 I retired in 2014 and am now filling my time with a variety of charitable work, being also the treasurer of a second charity, namely the Bridgend Foodbank, and chairman of a third, Porthcawl YMCA.